Álvaro Zamora

-Álvaro José Zamora Mata (born 9 March 2002) is a Costa Rican professional footballer who plays as a winger for Liga Portugal 2 club Académico de Viseu, on loan from Greek side Aris, and the Costa Rica national team.
+Álvaro José Zamora Mata (born 9 March 2002) is a Costa Rican professional footballer who plays as a winger for Primeira Liga club Académico de Viseu, on loan from Super League Greece club Aris, and the Costa Rica national team.

 Club career

 Aris

 On 9 July 2023, Aris reached an agreement with Deportivo Saprissa for the purchase of 60% of Zamora's rights.
-Five days later, the greek club officially announced the signing of Zamora on a five-year contract.
-On 3 September 2023, he scored his first goal for his new club in a 3–2 home win against Asteras Tripoli.
+Five days later, the Greek club officially announced the signing of Zamora on a five-year contract.
+On 3 September 2023, he scored his first goal for his new club in a 3–2 home win against Asteras Tripolis.

 International career

 Zamora made his national team debut for the Costa Rica national team in a friendly against South Korea on 23 September 2022.
 He came in as a substitute for Gerson Torres at half-time.

 He was called up to the final 26-man Costa Rica squad for the 2022 FIFA World Cup in Qatar.